developergautam07/SpaceInvader/ReadMe.md

 # SpaceInvader
 This is a Space Shooter Game made with python pygame.
+And all the assets are also made by me (including sound assets).

 # Requirements
 Use the requirements.txt file to install the requirements.